bemasc/ds-glue/draft-schwartz-ds-glue.md

 # Operational Considerations

+## Compatibility with existing resolvers

+Resolver support for DSGLUE is OPTIONAL, so child zones MUST continue to place ordinary NS, A, and AAAA records in the parent zone as needed for non-DSGLUE resolution.

 ## Publishing DSGLUE records

 In order for the child to publish DSGLUE records, the parent must allow the child to publish arbitrary DS records or have specific support for this specification.